 The general structure of the bachelor’s degree is about the same across all specialties.
 It will require approximately 120 credits in total, and include a foundation of “general education” courses in English, psychology, communications, social science and other liberal arts subjects that come before the more specialized “core” business courses.
 If you completed some of the liberal arts courses at another school, you may have a good opportunity to transfer those credits toward your business degree, even if you originally set out to be an English major.

 Business majors tend to be very motivated by the idea of earning more money.
-Generally, while a bachelor’s degree in business may not get you into the very high-end type of position you can get with an MBA, it can get you onto the type of career path that will offer very solid earnings over the long run.
 There are variations in the value of business degrees.

 Pay Versus Career Stability

 Accounting tends to be a less glamorous area, but also pays well and can offer an extremely stable career path.
 A business degree in healthcare or retail management, on the other hand, probably makes the most sense if you have already built up some specific work experience that makes you feel strongly about going into one of those categories.

 Business programs also teach transferable skills like leadership, bookkeeping and basic management that can remain useful even if you change careers several times later on in life.
 Here is a list of business completion degrees now being offered by various online schools including religious, nonprofit and proprietary colleges.

 – Allows “block” credit transfer of a full associates degree and/or acceptance of credits from previous individual courses, up to half of the total credits for an AIU bachelor degree.

 – Credit transfer allowed toward bachelors degree for previous college work, military training, standardized examinations (CLEP), experiential learning and professional training & certifications.
 Some credit transfers require a prior learning assessment (PLA)